armoredNorth27/WebDev-DomManupulation/README.txt

 inside of the order.html file.

 -How items are added or removed from the "cart":
-    In order to add and remove items, I used a similar method to what was suggested for tutorial 2.
-I made an array that stores all of the meals that the user selected and I updated this array everytime the user decided to add or take away a meal in their chosen restaurant.
+    In order to add and remove items, I made an array that stores all of the meals that the user selected and I updated this array everytime the user decided to add or take away a meal in their chosen restaurant.
 Once the array was updated, I would render the